117 docs tagged with "Enterprise Standard"

 When executing a transaction, you will also need to handle exceptions properly.

-The ScalarDB Cluster .NET Client SDK supports Dependency Injection in frameworks like ASP.NET Core.
+The ScalarDB Cluster .NET Client SDK supports dependency injection (DI) in frameworks like ASP.NET Core.

 The ScalarDB Cluster .NET Client SDK supports authentication and authorization, which allows you to authenticate and authorize your requests to ScalarDB Cluster.